mobily-enterprises/jsonreststores/README.md

 .

     [
-      { field: 'nameOfFieldsWithProblems', message: 'Message to the user for this field', mustChange: true }, { field: 'nameOfAnotherField', message: 'Message to the user for this other field', mustChange: false }, ]
+      { field: 'nameOfFieldsWithProblems', message: 'Message to the user for this field' }, { field: 'nameOfAnotherField', message: 'Message to the user for this other field' }, ]